NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 {{</tutorial-prereqs>}}

-{{<tutorial-step title="Add site to Cloudflare">}}
+{{<tutorial-step title="Add site to Khulnasoft">}}

-In the Cloudflare dashboard, [add your domain](/fundamentals/setup/account-setup/add-site/).
+In the Khulnasoft dashboard, [add your domain](/fundamentals/setup/account-setup/add-site/).

 {{</tutorial-step>}}

 {{<tutorial-step title="Review DNS records">}}

-When you start using Cloudflare's nameservers for authoritative DNS and your zone is in a full setup, Cloudflare will become your primary DNS provider.
-This means that your DNS records in Cloudflare need to be accurate for your domain to work properly.
+When you start using Khulnasoft's nameservers for authoritative DNS and your zone is in a full setup, Khulnasoft will become your primary DNS provider.
+This means that your DNS records in Khulnasoft need to be accurate for your domain to work properly.

 {{<render file="_dns-scan-intro.md">}} <br />